EndPointCorp/end-point-blog/2011/08/05/rails-optimization-digging-deeper.html.md

 There are some additional notes to mention:

-- If a user were to hack the AJAX or JavaScript, server-side validation is still being performed when an "edit" action is submitted.
+- If a user were to hack the AJAX or JavaScript, server-side validation is still being performed when an “edit” action is submitted.
 In other words, if a hacker somehow enabled an edit button to show up and post an edit, a server-side response would prohibit the update because the hacker does not have appropriate accessibility.
 - HTML changes were made to accommodate this caching behavior, which was a bit tricky.
 HTML has to handle all potential use cases (no user, user & no edit access, user & edit access). jQuery itself can also be used to introduce new elements per use case.
 - The access level AJAX request is also hitting more low-level Rails caches: For example, the array of **things** that a user has edit permissions is cached and the cache is cleared with standard Rails sweepers.
 With this additional caching component, the access level AJAX request is hitting the database minimally.
 - Performance optimization scenarios such as this make an argument against inline editing of resources.
 If there were a backend admin interface to allow editing of **things**, full-page caching would be more straight-forward to implement.

 ### Conclusion

 With this functionality, fully cached pages are served with an average of less than 5 ms/request, and the AJAX accessibility request appears to be around 20 ms/request (although this is harder to test with simple command line tools).
 This is an improvement over the 200 ms/request initially implemented.
-Additionally, requests at a high concurrency don't bog down the system as much.
+Additionally, requests at a high concurrency don’t bog down the system as much.